 Inform the student about the online tutoring sign-up service AskOnline.
 Help them make an appointment if necessary.

-If the student would benefit from a consultation, provide contact information for the Academic Learning Services (at the end of this page) and follow up with the coordinator.
+If the student would benefit from a consultation, provide contact information for a Student Support Specialist (see sidebar of this page) and follow up with the coordinator.

 Or, call the office while the student is in the office to ensure the student follows through with the referral.
 It may also be appropriate to walk the student to the office if they are upset, nervous, or unaware of the resource.

 How can a faculty member arrange for a workshop on an academic strategy topic?